Class Changes (Adding/Dropping)

 Students are responsible to officially drop (withdraw from) a course they no longer wish to attend.
 Students may drop classes online on WebAdvisor or in Admissions on the Chula Vista campus or the Higher Education Centers at National City, Otay Mesa, or San Ysidro.
 Students who do not drop (withdraw from) a course in a timely manner may incur a financial obligation in addition to a substandard grade.

 Students must drop (withdraw from) a course prior to the end of the second week of the semester to be eligible for a refund.
-Students must drop (withdraw from) classes prior to the end of the third week of the semester to ensure there will be no record of their enrollment and no “W” withdrawal grade on their transcript (deadline established for short session classes or a summer session).
+Students must drop (withdraw from) classes prior to the beginning of the third week of the semester to ensure there will be no record of their enrollment and no “W” withdrawal grade on their transcript (deadline is published for short session classes or a summer session).
+Refund and withdrawal deadlines are published on WebAdvisor for all class sections.

-While primary responsibility for class attendance and maintaining an accurate registration record rests with the students, the instructor is charged with the responsibility for maintaining accurate and proper accountability records for state apportionment.
+While primary responsibility for class attendance and maintaining an accurate registration record rests with the student, the instructor is charged with the responsibility for maintaining accurate and proper accountability records for state apportionment.

 - Instructors are required by Title 5 to clear their rosters of all inactive students no later than the last business day prior to the Census Date for the semester or session.
 “Inactive students” include: